-4.3.
-Interest (continued)
+4.3 Interest (continued)

-is no longer credit-impaired, the Group reverts to calculating interest income on a gross basis.
+If the financial assets cures (as outlined in Note 35.1.2.1) and is no longer credit-impaired, the Group reverts to calculating interest income on a gross basis.

 For purchased or originated credit-impaired (POCI) financial assets (as set out in Note 4.8.7.1), the Group calculates interest income by calculating the credit-adjusted EIR and applying that rate to the amortised cost of the asset.